- Understand the Basics:

 - A CCcam line typically looks like this:

-- An OSCam reader configuration inÂ
+C: server_address port username password - An OSCam reader configuration inÂ

 - A CCcam line typically looks like this: